WEEKLY POSTER COLLECTION

 Week 1

-Megacorp Lumon offers its employees the ability to separate–sever–their work and personal lives in twain.
-No longer do you have to suffer through a job you hate, you have you to do that!
-Unfortunately, attempting to exploit oneself is easier said than done.
-Hijinks ensue.
-Conspiracies are uncovered.
-Typical work stuff.
-Employees must take an elevator down to the “Severance Floor,” represented by the individual moving across the poster from white to black.
-Employees are under constant surveillance by Lumon staff, a sentiment reflected in the water tower that hangs over all.
-Why does the last person look like that?
-Watch the show and find out!
+Megacorp Lumon offers employees the chance to separate their work and personal lives.
+Enticing, right?
+Employees take an elevator down to the “Severance Floor,” represented by the poster from white to black.
+Lumon staff constantly surveils employees, reflected in the water tower that hangs over all.
+Why does the last person look that way?
+Watch the show to find out!

 Fonts: Helvetica